 - A contactless patient registration process has been implemented for your safety.
 Please complete your registration online.Your online registration and remittance of any financial responsibilities should be completed at least 48 hours prior to your surgery/procedure.

-- You must bring valid photo identification, your insurance cards and your COVID-19 test results.
+- You must bring valid photo identification and your insurance cards.

 - Two days prior to your surgery/procedure you will receive a text or a phone call with your scheduled arrival time.
 You will also be asked a series of COVID-19 screening questions.
 This screening must be completed in order for you to enter the facility on your surgery/procedure date.